oasislinux/oasis/README.md

 	exit

+## Kernel

+Build/obtain a kernel.
+By convention, install it at `/boot/linux`.

 ## Bootloader

-Feel free to install any bootloader you want. `syslinux` is easy and convenient.
+Feel free to install any bootloader you want.

+### syslinux

+syslinux is one option that is easy and convenient.
+You'll need a 32-bit libc in order to run the pre-built binaries.
+On Debian-based systems, this is in `libc6-i386`.

+	sudo apt install libc6-i386

 For a BIOS system:

 	cd /tmp
 	curl -O https://www.kernel.org/pub/linux/utils/boot/syslinux/syslinux-6.03.tar.gz